 (then click on their download button)

 I have contacted various farmers markets in Missouri.
-Only one had Missouri maple syrup to sell; all of them believe there is a demand for the product as consumers seek local and natural products, even though the sales price will be much higher than that of big-brand corn-syrup-based products.
+Only two had Missouri maple syrup to sell; all of them believe there is a demand for the product as consumers seek local and natural products, even though the sales price will be much higher than that of big-brand corn-syrup-based products.
 If you would like to sell at a farmers market, here is a link to the list of members of the Missouri Farmers Markets Association.

 Having an attractive logo on your label always helps brand identification and loyalty.
 Google "maple syrup label images" for some ideas.
 You are welcome to use the images on the LOGOS link on this website, to supplement your own label and to emphasize Missouri as the source.
 With the many printing softwares available, you might be able to make them yourself.
 If not, here are a few label printers:

 To help marketing efforts, why not donate some syrup to fundraising auctions of local charities, or enter your syrup in your county fair produce judging.
 Because there is so little public awareness of this Missouri activity, any promotional effort will help.
 FYI a few years back, a Missouri syrupmaker won a first place ribbon in a Wisconsin syrup judging contest!

 There can be other business models for syrupmakers.
 If you have many trees but no boiling capacity, find someone who makes syrup, and swap your sap (and maybe some firewood) for syrup.
 If you boil, sell your boiling/finishing services to sap producers.
 This would be another benefit of an active network of Missouri syrupmakers; helping members find these opportunities.

 If you don't have enough volume to justify selling at a market, why not contact someone who already sells there to sell it for you.
 On the downside, using a third party to sell will prevent you from hearing the many compliments and expressions of surprise from your customers, which is another form of payment for your hard work.

 Similar to producers of other grown commodities, syrupmakers can obtain certification as "natural" or "organic", which may help marketing efforts.